Welcome!

-During your Pregnancy
+During Pregnancy

 We will meet at least once during your pregnancy to get to know each other better and talk in detail about your preferences for birth images - usually over coffee at a local shop (on me!).
 I will send you a questionnaire prior to this coffee date to help you determine what you want most from your session.
 This is your chance to let me know exactly what you want to capture most.
 And if you're not quite sure what you want, we will talk through it to tailor your experience so you are thrilled when you get your birth gallery back.
 If you have chosen a package with doula support, we will also go over your birth preferences, any fears you may have, and come up with a plan for how I can best support you and your partner through this journey.

-As you get closer to your baby's birthday (36 weeks until delivery), you will keep me posted after your appointments and let me know if/when things change.
-You are never bugging me with updates.
-For small updates, a quick text message is perfect.
-However, if and/or when you think things are happening, or you've decided to head to your intended birth location, please call me at (402) 217-1495.
+If and/or when you think things are happening, or you've decided to head to your intended birth location, please call me at (402) 217-1495.
 This becomes extra important during the hours of 9pm - 5am - because I do not hear text messages in my sleep.
 If you call and I do not answer right away, call again until you speak to me.
 Do not hesitate to call - even in the middle of the night.
 I would much rather be woken up by a false alarm than to miss your birth.

 You can expect me to arrive at your birth place within 2 hours of when you call to say that you're ready for me.
 Once I arrive, I am with you for the long haul - whether that's two hours or two days.
-My goal is to be a fly on the wall - standing back and finding the beauty in all of the in-between moments, as well as capturing the BIG moment of birth and all of the emotion along with it.
-After your baby arrives, I will stay for 1-2 hours to capture your first moments falling in love with your baby on the outside, including your first feeding, the first time your partner gets to hold the baby, and all of the first measurements.
+My goal is to be (mostly) a fly on the wall - standing back and finding the beauty in all of the in-between moments, as well as capturing the BIG moment of birth and all of the emotion along with it.
+However, I won't make it awkward and I do know how to read a room... so don't be surprised if I chime in once and a while if and when appropriate.

 *If you have also hired me for doula services, I will be less of a fly on the wall and more involved in your experience.
 Depending on what we have discussed prenatally, and what you need in the moment, that could mean hands-on comforting such as massage or counter pressure, helping you find comfortable and productive positions, directing and supporting your partner in ways to comfort you, or simply holding space and quietly cheering you on.

 When your session is over, I will leave you to snuggle your new squish and head home to back up and start editing your images.
-Within the first 24 hours, I will send over a couple of my favorite images as a sneak peek.
-A lot of families like to use these images to announce the arrival of their baby, so I usually send images that are modest and clean.
+Within the first 24-48 hours, I will send over a couple of my favorite images as a sneak peek.
+A lot of families like to use these images to announce the arrival of their baby, so I usually send images that are modest and "non-graphic".

 Do's (and don'ts)